38911BytesFree/TiddlyWiki/README.md

 Fill in the advanced options with

 * your github username,
-* your github password (this is stored locally as a cookie on your browser and not uploaded to github),
+* your github personal access token (this is stored locally as a cookie on your browser and not uploaded to github),
 * the repository where you would like to store your tiddlywiki and
 * the tiddlywiki filename.

-Note that the github repository must already have a **gh-pages** branch setup
+Note that the github repository must already have a **gh-pages** branch setup (see [Github Account Setup](#github-account-setup))

 ![TiddlyWiki Advanced Options setup](https://cloud.githubusercontent.com/assets/12428654/8635892/9d014ab0-287a-11e5-92a8-4d8f6de51ec4.png)